simzero/cudaParticlesFoam/.github/README.md

 # Building

-Set the enviroment variables in `etc/bashrc` pointing to your installation paths, for example:
+Set the environment variables in `etc/bashrc` pointing to your installation paths, for example:

 ```bash
 export RTX=false